Legal Sea Foods: 1990s

 In 1990, the restaurant partnered with the United States Department of Commerce in developing a hazard analysis and critical control points (HACCP) program and helped to establish a landmark fishing industry standard for freshness and food safety.

 In 1992, Roger Berkowitz, the son of George, took over as CEO of the private restaurant business.
-Roger had worked in the family business since the age of ten, and is an honorary graduate of the S. I. Newhouse School of Public Communications at Syracuse University.
+Roger had worked in the family business since the age of ten and is an honorary graduate of the S. I. Newhouse School of Public Communications at Syracuse University.
 During this time Roger became the company spokesman, and voiced many of the Legal Sea Foods radio commercials, including the award-winning "Fresh Insights" radio campaign.

 In March 1994, Food Arts Magazine awarded the Silver Spoon Award to George and Roger Berkowitz for sterling performance and raising Americans' consciousness about seafood for 30 years.
 That same year Legal Sea Foods also opened their first airport restaurant at Logan International Airport's Terminal C, followed later in the year by a location in Philadelphia International Airport.
-Also in 1994, Legal Sea Foods invited influential chefs from China to fuse Asian cuisine into the menu at the restaurants.
+Also, in 1994, Legal Sea Foods invited influential chefs from China to fuse Asian cuisine into the menu at the restaurants.
 This program was called "Cuisineast" and some dishes created for this event are still on the current menu.

 At the Super Bowl XXXI in 1997, fans in New Orleans were served New England clam chowder from Legal Sea Food's Chowda van.

 In 1998, Roger Berkowitz was invited to join the Harvard School of Public Health Nutrition Roundtable, a group of people with personal and professional interests in nutrition.
 In the same year, Bon Appétit magazine named Legal Sea Food one of the Top Ten Tried and True restaurants in America.
 It was in this year that Rich Vellante became the restaurant group's Executive Chef.

-In 1999, the International Foodservice Manufacturers Association presented Roger Berkowitz with the Silver Plate award for the best full-service, multi-unit restaurant operator in America, one of the food industry's highest honors.
+In 1999, the International Foodservice Manufacturers Association presented Roger Berkowitz with the Silver Plate award for America's best full-service, multi-unit restaurant operator, one of the food industry's highest honors.